Tom Hogan: 1983 World Cup

-Hogan was picked to play against India – he took the place of Dennis Lillee who was made 12th man.
-Hogan took 2–48.
+Hogan did not play for Australia in the initial games but was eventually picked to play against India, taking the place of Dennis Lillee who was made 12th man.
+Hogan's figures were 2–48.
 He kept his place for the next game, against Zimbabwe, taking 2–33.
-He went to 1–31 in the loss against India and 1–60 against West Indies.
+Hogan got 1–31 in the loss against India and 1–60 against West Indies.

 1983–84 Summer

 Hogan was picked in the Australian side for the first test against the touring Pakistan side.
 However captain Kim Hughes decided on using an all-pace attack and Hogan was made 12th man.
 Australia won the game easily and kept the same twelve for the second club.
 Hogan took 3–91 and 1–107 in a shield game and was 12th man again as Australia used four pace bowlers.

 An injury to Carl Rackemann saw Hogan selected for the 3rd test.
 He suffered badly at the hands of the Pakistan batsman, going for 1–107 and was dropped for the squad for the fourth and fifth test in favour of Murray Bennett and Greg Matthews.

 Hogan was later dropped from the Australian one day team.
 However he bounced back with 5–31 against Victoria and wound up with 26 first class wickets at 33 for the summer.
 He took more first class wickets than any other Australian spinner.

 Hogan was picked on the 1984 tour of West Indies.
 He and Greg Matthews would be the spinners; Murray Bennett, Peter Sleep and Bob Holland, who had also had strong domestic seasons, were overlooked.
 He also worked his way back into the one day team, taking 1–22 against Pakistan and 0–31 and 6 runs in a thrilling tie against the West Indies.
 He went for 0–39 in the last ODI final.